Sports Medicine

 The WBGT is measured by a simple three-temperature element device:

 - The natural wet-bulb temperature (Tw), which consists of a thermometer with its bulb covered with a wettened cotton wick supplied with distilled water from a reservoir.
 The cotton wick will always be wet, allowing continuous evaporative cooling of the thermometer's bulb, simulating the evaporation of sweat.
-The natural wet-bulb thermometer, like the black globe thermometer is not shielded from wind or radiation.
+The natural wet-bulb thermometer, like the black globe thermometer is not shielded from the wind or radiation.
 This thermometer represents the integrated effect of humidity, wind and radiation.

-- The black globe temperature (Tg), which usually consists of a 150 mm (6 inch) black globe with a thermometer located at the center.
+- The black globe temperature (Tg), which usually consists of a 150 mm (6 inches) black globe with a thermometer located at the center.
 The black globe temperature represents the integrated effects of radiation and wind.

 - The (shade) air temperature (Ta), which consists of a thermometer shielded from radiation - generally by being placed in a weather screen.
 It is the standard temperature normally quoted in weather observations and forecasts.